xuwd11/cs207_Weidong_Xu/coursework.md

 provided through Jupyter notebooks.
 Details on each course component can be found below.
 All course work will be hosted on your private GitHub repo.

+## Course Workflow

+All of your work will be hosted on your private GitHub repo.
+It is critical that you set up a private repo (free for students) and give the teaching staff access.

+Your directory structure should be as follows:

 ## Lecture Format

 The lectures will be available no earlier than 30 minutes before the class starts.